Federal Ministry for Economic Cooperation and Development (BMZ) in Bonn

 BMZ employees do not only work in Berlin and Bonn; the BMZ regularly seconds staff to work in its partner countries, at the European Union and in development banks and international organisations.
 Their role there is to coordinate development activities and to strengthen multilateral development policy respectively.
 Currently, some 130 BMZ staff are engaged in development work in postings abroad.

-In addition, the BMZ also seconds staff to Germany’s permanent missions with international organisations or direct to international organisations such as the United Nations (in Geneva, New York and Rome), the Organisation for Economic Co-operation and Development (in Paris) and the European Union (in Brussels).
+In addition, the BMZ also seconds staff to Germany’s permanent missions with international organisations or direct to international organisations such as the United Nations (in Geneva, New York, Rome and Vienna), the Organisation for Economic Co-operation and Development (in Paris) and the European Union (in Brussels).

-The BMZ also has staff on the boards of the World Bank and of the African, Asian, Inter-American and Caribbean Development Banks.
-Furthermore, it exchanges staff with the European Investment Bank's “EIB Global” division (as at 2023).
+The BMZ also has staff on the boards of the World Bank and of the African, Asian, Inter-American and Caribbean Development Banks and the International Fund for Agricultural Development.

 Through its staff secondments to international organisations like the United Nations Development Programme (UNDP), the World Bank or to the European Union, the BMZ seeks to strengthen multilateral cooperation in the field development policy.